hangdeng/TIMA_for_Sedimentology/README.md

 [Link to the Jupyter Notebook](https://github.com/hangdeng/TIMA_for_Sedimentology/blob/master/TIMA_Scratch.ipynb)

 ### 2 Associated Minerals for Each Mineral
+- Find out the most associated mineral for each mineral

 ### 3 Ternary Diagram for Mineral Distribution
 TODO: